IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Comparison with the Starobinsky -- Yokoyama stochastic approach and the Hartree -- Fock approximation

-Since the obtained massive correlation function~\eqref{correlator_massive_free} already coincides with Ornstein-Uhlenbeck’s mean-reverting stochastic process, our results must be in agreement at the late-time limit with the results of Starobinsky’s stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S}, which operates with a near equilibrium state.
-Nevertheless, in this Section, we present the basic expressions of this approach for the sake of completeness, deduce the recurrent expression for any n-point correlation function, and also compare our results with the Hartree-Fock approximation.
+Since the obtained massive correlation function~\eqref{correlator_massive_free} already coincides with Ornstein{--}Uhlenbeck mean-reverting stochastic process, our results must be in agreement at the late-time limit with the results of Starobinsky{--}Yokoyama stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S}, which operates with a near equilibrium state.
+Nevertheless, in this section, we present the basic expressions of this approach for the sake of completeness, deduce the recurrent expression for any n-point correlation function, and also compare our results with the Hartree-Fock approximation.